andre-lergier/hslu-comppx/README.md

-# AI based 3D Image generator
+# ML based 3D Image generator
 This project was created in the course **Computational Perception extended COMPPX** from Digital Ideation at HSLU.

 #### Students